insin/nwb/docs/Plugins.md

 ----

-As a concrete example, this is a working implementation of a Sass preprocessor plugin:
+As a concrete example, this is a complete, working implementation of a Sass preprocessor plugin:

 ```js
 module.exports = {